How Old do you have to be to Get GED?

 However, in other states, such as Texas and Florida, parental consent is not mandatory for individuals aged 16 or 17.

-It is essential for individuals considering taking the GED test to research the specific requirements in their state to ensure they meet all necessary criteria, including any parental consent regulations.
+It is essential for individuals considering taking the GED to research the specific requirements in their state to ensure they meet all necessary criteria, including any parental consent regulations.

 GED Age Requirements by State